Bucin Meaning In Bahasa

 Eko: Lupa.
 (Yes, I have forgotten his face already.)

-Eko's girlfriend, in this scene, as you can see, talked too much.
+In this scene, Eko's girlfriend, as you can see, talks too much.
 That's why he called her [bawel].

 Vocabulary From the Scene